Design and Maintenance of Roof Systems on Industrial, Commercial and Institutional Buildings

 Case Study: WIND-RCI - Wind - Roof Calculator on Internet

 All the major roofing systems will be reviewed generically along with their respective pro’s and con’s, design options and application methods:

-- Membranes: single ply (TPO, PVC, EPDM), modified bitumen, built-up roofs (standard, hybrid
+- Membranes: single ply (TPO, PVC, EPDM), modified bitumen, built-up roofs (standard, hybrid)

 - Insulations, cover boards, and thermal barriers

-- Air/vapour barriers and Roof decks
+- Air/vapour barriers, fasteners and roof decks

 - Application methods (hot. cold, torch, heat welding, self-adhesive)

 - Sloped roof systems – shingles, metal and tiles, architectural vs. structural

 - The critical importance of roof detailing around equipment and penetrations

 The Life Cycle of Roofs and Roof Assessments